-From not for profit vegetarian and vegan restaurants to Michelin starred restaurants, Birmingham has something for everybody when it comes to food and work nights out and entertaining clients.
+From not for profit vegetarian and vegan restaurants to Michelin starred restaurants, Birmingham has something for everybody (and every budget) when it comes to food and work nights out and entertaining clients.
 Colmore Row/ Snow Hill, Brindley Place, the Mail Box, New Street, St Pauls Square and Grand Central are all good areas of Birmingham for evening entertainment.
 Birmingham is home to the Balti and no visit to Birmingham would be complete without a visit to the 'Balti Triangle'.

-Birmingham's international airport, (13 million passengers in 2017) major rail station (home of HS2) and extensive motorway networks, and an inner city tram make it easy to travel to just about anywhere, you can even travel on a barge on the Birmingham canal.
+Birmingham's international airport, (13 million passengers in 2017) major railway stations (Grand Central and the home of HS2), extensive motorway networks, and an inner city tram make it easy to travel to just about anywhere from Birmingham, you can even travel on a barge on the Birmingham canal.
 True fact: Birmingham has more canals than Venice!

 Birmingham will host the Commonwealth Games in 2022, the world will be watching Birmingham and it is estimated the games will generate £750 million investment in the West Midlands between now and 2022.